unrealwork/axibase-collector/updating-collector.md

 ### Switch User

-Switch to user under which the collector's java process is executing.
+Switch to the user under which the collector's java process is executing.

-To lookup Axibase Collector installation directory, run:
+To lookup the Axibase Collector installation directory, run:

 ```bash
 axibase@36e26a5fd70a:~$ ps aux | grep "axibase-collector.war"